Foreclosure Rescue Scammer or AG Victim: You be the Judge

 I’m trying to work up some tears but they’re just not coming.
 Now it’s your turn: is Joe Kaiser a posterboy foreclosure rescue scammer, a victim, a sociopath, a combination thereof, or am I too justice oriented to become a real estate investor guru?
 I just can’t look at someone, flat-out lie to them, and steal their house and money.
 If that’s what it takes to be a real estate investor guru, count me out.

-10 Responses to “Foreclosure Rescue Scammer or AG Victim: You be the Judge”
+43 thoughts on “Foreclosure Rescue Scammer or AG Victim: You be the Judge

 1. This is what makes Jillayne one of the most competent AND ethical instructors I know.